-In the Visibility Only state, the VEN takes control of the host firewall, attempts to load kernel modules if required, and reports traffic flows to the PCE.
-The VEN will never block traffic in Visibility Mode (see note below).
-In this state, the PCE displays the flow of traffic to and from the workload, providing insight into the datacenter and the applications running in it.
-Visibility Only is useful when firewall policies are not yet known, allowing you to discover the application traffic flows in the organization and then generate a security policy that governs required communication.
+In the Visibility Only state, the VEN inspects all open ports on a workload and reports traffic flow between it and other workloads to the PCE.
+In this state, the PCE displays the traffic flow to and from the workload, providing insight into the data center and its applications.
+No traffic is blocked in this state.
+This state is useful when firewall policies are not yet known.
+This state can be used to discover the application traffic flows in the organization and then generate a security policy that governs required communication.